alex-bellon/wikipedia/README.md

 - [McNugget numbers](https://en.wikipedia.org/wiki/Coin_problem#McNugget_numbers) - A McNugget number is the total number of McDonald's Chicken McNuggets in any number of boxes.
 In the United Kingdom, the original boxes (prior to the introduction of the Happy Meal-sized nugget boxes) were of 6, 9, and 20 nuggets.
 - [Mersenne prime](https://en.wikipedia.org/wiki/Mersenne_prime) - a prime number that is one less than a power of two.
 - [Names of large numbers](https://en.wikipedia.org/wiki/Names_of_large_numbers)
+- [Normal number](https://en.wikipedia.org/wiki/Normal_number) -  a real number is said to be simply normal in an integer base b if its infinite sequence of digits is distributed uniformly in the sense that each of the b digit values has the same natural density 1/b.
+A number is said to be normal in base b if, for every positive integer n, all possible strings n digits long have density b^−n.
 - [Number theory](https://en.wikipedia.org/wiki/Number_theory) - a branch of pure mathematics devoted primarily to the study of the integers.
 - [Plastic number](https://en.wikipedia.org/wiki/Plastic_number) - is a mathematical constant which is the unique real solution of the cubic equation
 - [Polite number](https://en.wikipedia.org/wiki/Polite_number) - a positive integer that can be written as the sum of two or more consecutive positive integers.